deterralba/HTTP-log/documentation/index.rst

 * A simple user manual with a quick :ref:`overview`
 * A description of :ref:`architecture` and the reasons behind :ref:`choices`
+* A short description of :ref:`module_description`, with links towards:
 * The *usual* doc describing all the functions etc.

 ..  toctree::
     :maxdepth: 2